Paramount Sets ‘A Quiet Place 3’ to Debut in 2025, Another ‘Sonic the Hedgehog’ Sequel in 2023

-Paramount Pictures has given investors a taste of its upcoming theatrical film slate.
-During Paramount Investors Day Presentation on Tuesday, the studio announced plans for “A Quiet Place 3,” as well as another sequel to “Sonic the Hedgehog.”
+Paramount Pictures has given a taste of its upcoming theatrical film slate.
+During its annual investor day presentation on Tuesday, the studio announced plans for “A Quiet Place 3,” as well as another sequel to “Sonic the Hedgehog.”

 After steering “A Quiet Place” to critical and commercial glory, Krasinski wrote and directed the sequel, which opened in May 2021 and grossed nearly $300 million globally, a huge feat amid COVID-19.
-The third installment is separate from writer-director Michael Sarnoski’s upcoming “A Quiet Place” movie, which is scheduled to release in theaters on Sept.
+The third installment is separate from writer-director Michael Sarnoski’s upcoming “A Quiet Place” installment, which takes place in the post-apocalyptic world where talking and making sounds of any kind is a big no-no. Paramount has yet to announce who will star in the film, but the studio has scheduled it to release in theaters on Sept.
 22, 2023.

 Paramount has also commenced development on a third feature film in the “Sonic the Hedgehog” franchise.
 The news comes ahead of the release of “Sonic the Hedgehog 2,” which is set to open on April 8.